quangnguyen17/cucumber-cypress-starter-project/README.md

-# cypress-cucumber-demo
+# cypress-cucumber-starter-project

-- This demo project will show you how to write [Cypress](https://www.cypress.io/) E2E tests using [Cucumber](https://cucumber.io/) & [Typescript](https://www.typescriptlang.org/).
+Starter project for UI E2E testing with [Cypress](https://www.cypress.io/) & [Cucumber](https://cucumber.io/) using [Typescript](https://www.typescriptlang.org/).

-- It simplifies the traditional method of writing tests by breaking it down into 2 parts.
+Simplifying the traditional method of writing tests by breaking it down into 2 parts.

 1. Defining your test in the a `.feature` file.
 A **feature** file is an entry point to the Cucumber tests.
 This is a file where you will describe your tests in Descriptive language (Like English) by using the [Gherkin Syntax](https://cucumber.io/docs/gherkin/).
 A **feature** file can contain a scenario or can contain many scenarios in a single **feature** file but it usually contains a list of scenarios.
 2. After your **feature** files have been created, you can now begin to write code here that turns the phrases in your `.feature` files into concrete actions.

 ## How to run project locally: